Casyfill/HSU_Metropolitan_Data/spontaneous_data.md

 Ekaterina Serova

 “Spontaneous data” is the term that refers to the special kind of big data: the verbose data created by users of numerous social networks and services.
 Among other specific properties of spontaneous data are near-real time feed, textual representation, incompleteness, lack of structure or defined topic.
-Despite it’s various problems, spontaneous data has a large potential as a source of real-time analysis, event-detection and prediction, addressing social issues, health and crime topics.
+Despite its various problems, spontaneous data has a large potential as a source of real-time analysis, event-detection and prediction, addressing social issues, health and crime topics.

 - Spontaneous data
 - sources and API